 - Add some ‘readable’, relevant text to the page where your video will sit.

-- Make sure the metadata around the video is optimised for keywords as well as the url (one per video).
+- Make sure the metadata around the video is optimized for keywords as well as the url (one per video).

 - Submit your video RSS to sites for sharing as well as allow the embed code so people can share and embed the video on their own site.

 So getting back to how to achieve quality backlinks to your awesome video that seems to be sitting out there for all to see – but no one is viewing it.
 Two very important points to remember so as not to waste your time (as outreach and obtaining backlinks can be a time consuming activity):